marcelscpn/minesweeper/README.md

 The other strategy (`s_simple_search`) performs a simple search:
 If there is a cell with an equal number of uncovered cells and indicated neighboring mines, these are flagged.
-If a cell has all indicated neighboring mines flagged and empty fields nearby, these are uncovered.
+If a cell has all indicated neighboring mines flagged and empty fields nearby, these empty fields are uncovered.
 Either this leads to victory or strategy gives up.
+(In so far strategy hasn't been observed to blow up mines.)

 Potentially more strategies will be implemented.